tiagoSid/lagom/docs/manual/java/guide/cluster/Serialization.md

 Note the override of the `transformClassName` method to define the new class name.

-That type of migration must be configured with the old class name as key.
+That type of migration must be configured on application.conf file with the old class name as key.
 The actual class can be removed.

     lagom.serialization.json.migrations {
       "com.myservice.event.OrderAdded" = "com.myservice.event.OrderPlacedMigration"